-Hanna is a freelance producer, tour and project manager, and PR, specialising in contemporary classical music.
-She is currently based between London and Berlin.
+Hanna is a freelance producer, tour and project manager, consultant, writer and translator specialising in contemporary classical music.
+She is currently based in Berlin.

 She is the co-director of award-winning ensemble, The Hermes Experiment, and co-founder of Alternative Classical, a consultancy and artist & project management agency, which creates and promotes new approaches to classical music.

 Hanna’s particular passions lie in intercultural exchange, dialogue and training conducted through the medium of the arts.
 Past project highlights include project management, staff coaching and consulting for the Etihad Chamber Orchestra in Amman, Jordan, producing and managing two tours of contemporary opera to the Mariinsky Theatre in St Petersburg with the London Chamber Orchestra (George Benjamin’s Lessons of Love and Violence) and Shadwell Opera (Oliver Knussen’s Where the Wild Things Are, also performed at the Alexandra Palace Theatre in London) – both of which were part of British Council’s UK-Russia Year of Music – and tour management of the Street Orchestra of London, a pop-up orchestra, around London and the Midlands.

 In 2020, Hanna’s international work took her back to Jordan to work with the Etihad Chamber Orchestra, for whom she works as consultant and project manager, and managed her first tour with the World Orchestra for Peace (UNESCO Artist for Peace).